 The Manse is one of the original Hawke’s Bay homes built for the local vicar in 1910.
 This elegant homestead has now been restored to an exclusive luxury country retreat

-The Classic Villa is beautifully appointed Italian style Historic home erected on part of the land chosen in the early settle of Christchurch by the Reverend John Raven and known as Ravens Paddock.
+The Classic Villa is beautifully appointed Italian style Historic home erected on part of the land chosen in the early settlers of Christchurch by the Reverend John Raven and known as Ravens Paddock.
 Recently renovated, extended and tastefully refurbished to provide fine boutique hotel accommodation in central Christchurch.

 Historic Pen-y-bryn Lodge carries a Category One Heritage classification.
 One of the largest private wooden homes in Australasia, now a small luxury boutique hotel offering exclusive Lodge-style accommodation with exquisite cuisine.